 - a bachelor of education degree (BEd);

-- an Advanced Certificate of Hebrew and Jewish Studies;
+- an Advanced Certificate of Hebrew and Jewish Studies (if concurrent program is not in Jewish Studies);

 - a recommendation for an Ontario Certificate of Qualification issued by the Ontario College of Teachers;